Profile

-Educated at the University of Edinburgh, Lowe continued his development as Benjamin Zander Conducting Fellow with the Boston Philharmonic, and has studied with leading conductors in master classes, including Jorma Panula, Neeme Järvi, Bernard Haitink and Valery Gergiev.
-He worked as Assistant Conductor to Haitink in performances with the Concertgebouw Orchestra in Amsterdam.
+Educated at the University of Edinburgh, Lowe further developed his craft as Benjamin Zander Conducting Fellow with the Boston Philharmonic and in masterclasses with renowned teachers including Jorma Panula, Neeme Järvi, Bernard Haitink, and Valery Gergiev.

-• BBC Philharmonic (BBC Young Conductors 2002)
+• BBC Philharmonic

 • BBC Scottish Symphony Orchestra